 For a mild rash, Benadryl may be administered to block the effects of histamine.

-A single injection of dexamethasone or prednisolone to reduce symptoms by dampening the immune response.
+A single injection of dexamethasone or prednisolone reduces symptoms by dampening the immune response.